mattshen/lang-compare/source/includes/_intermediate.md

 ```

 Javascript `Date` provides very basic utilites for DateTime.
 Hence, for complex parsing and formatting, devs usually use `moment` and `moment-timezone`.

+Golang has quite sufficient built-in utilities from package `time`.

 ## Dealing with RDBMS (SQL Lite)